martinjm97/ENNUI/README.md

 # Code Structure
 ENNUI is frontend-only.
 The implementation is structed in two parts:
 - `ENNUI/src/ui` is home to the traditional frontend components such as the styling, the button logic, and the draggable components (e.g. the layers and activations).
-- `ENNUI/src/model` is the "backend" implementation such as building neural networks, doing the code generation, and saving the state in the browser.
+- `ENNUI/src/model` is the "backend" implementation supporting core functionality such as building neural networks, doing the code generation, and saving the state in the browser.